icopy-site/awesome/docs/awesome/toolsforactivism.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Drew Wilson](https://drewrwilson.com) has waived all copyright and related or neighboring rights to this work.ved all copyright and related or neighboring rights to this work.ved all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Drew Wilson](https://drewrwilson.com) has waived all copyright and related or neighboring rights to this work.